Pediomo/UI-UX-resources/README.md

 > The “UI” in UI design stands for “user interface.”
 The user interface is the graphical layout of an application, while the “UX” stands for “user experience.”
 A user’s experience of the app is determined by how they interact with it. ~ [UX Planet](https://uxplanet.org/what-is-ui-vs-ux-design-and-the-difference-d9113f6612de)

-*List inspired by [Bolaji Ayodeji's](https://github.com/BolajiAyodeji) list of Technical Writing Resources, and also the Jupiter Design Community.
+*List inspired by [Buhari Jemilu'si's](https://www.linkedin.com/in/jemilu-buhari/) Jupiter Design Community.

 ## Table of Contents
 - [Community](#community)